mcrco/obsidian/AP HG/Political Geography/Supranational Organizations.md

 ### Religion in Global Affairs

 - extremists and terrorism threaten the state
-- mission -> unity in short term, failure to stabilize -> weaken in long term (centripetal and centrifugal forces in [[State Government Spatial Organization]])
+- mission -> unity in short term, failure to stabilize -> weaken in long term (centripetal and centrifugal forces in [[Spatial Organization of State Governments]])
 - potential Islam vs Judeo-Christian world order